dragonprojects/dragonprojects/dragoncraft/vr.md

 ### For Java
 Vivecraft is a mod for the Java Edition of Minecraft allowing you to play it in virtual reality with any SteamVR-compatible headset.
 For more information, [visit the Vivecraft website](http://www.vivecraft.org).

-Currently, the Dragon Craft modpack does not contain Vivecraft by default, but we do officially support it.
-In order to use it with VR, install Vivecraft and afterwards install our modpack.

 ### For Bedrock
 The Bedrock Edition of Minecraft officially support certain virtual reality headsets.
 For supported platforms, visit the [VR page on Minecraft's official site](https://www.minecraft.net/en-us/vr).
 To learn more about how to use the Bedrock Edition of Minecraft in combination with Dragon Craft, [visit our Bedrock page](/dragoncraft/bedrock).